osiris-ui/osiris/README.md

 > A Vue.js 2.0 universal responsive UI component library..

-### 🚧 Under development, we working to release 1.0.0 very soon :fire:
+### 🚧 Only for study purposes, do not use in production

 ## Docs